apecloud/kubeblocks/docs/user_docs/kubeblocks-for-mysql/cluster-management/switchover.md

   >>
   ```

-* Switchover with a specified new leader instance
+* Initiate a switchover with a specified new leader instance.

   ```yaml
   kubectl apply -f -<<EOF